 * Pour warm water over your belly when you wee after you have had your baby, or wee in the shower.
 You will feel uncomfortable; it might even hurt a lot and the warm water makes it sting less and makes it less uncomfortable.

 * The first poo after having your baby is usually very scary as it hurts.
 If you have had any tearing and/or stitches (or if you have had a C-section), you push in the same way/place as where you push to give birth.
 You honestly feel like you will break your stitches or tears and it is actually quite horrible.

 * The first time/s you have sex after baby is also usually not very comfortable or even enjoyable.
 Everything changes internally and again if you have had stitches or tearing, you hurt.
 It can hurt for quite a while.
 For many couples, the first time/s are more to do it to get it done with, and that is completely normal and ok.

 * 2-4 days after you give birth, your milk starts coming in and your hormones go crazy.
 You might be completely overwhelmed, can’t stop crying, feel you can’t cope, might feel like ‘what have we done?’ etc. It is completely normal and usually passes after a while (days or sometimes weeks).

-* Your hair usually starts falling out at some point after you have had your baby.
-It is completely normal and often starts happening once you start reducing the breast feeding/stop it.
+* Your hair often starts falling out at some point after you have had your baby.
+It is completely normal and often starts happening once you start reducing the breast feeding or stop it.